 Markley Cloud Services is a Microsoft partner with access to SPLA licensing, which means you don't need to provide Windows licensing.
 MCS can also provide additional licenses such as SQL Server, Exchange, or Terminal Server on a monthly subscription model.

-We support many distributions of Linux as well as Windows 2003 or greater.
+We support many distributions of Linux as well as Windows Server 2008 R2 or greater.
 A full list of the operating systems we support can be found in VMware's Guest OS Compatibility Guide.

 Markley Cloud Services uses SPLA licensing within our infrastructure allowing customers to lease any version of Windows Server on a monthly basis.